bradgrantham/fragment-shader-rt/README.md

 To make a working version of the ray-tracer web page, do the following:
 * clone this repository
 * make web_models
-* python -m SimpleHTTPServer
+* python -m SimpleHTTPServer # this will print an address
-* point your WebGL-capable browser at the address printed
+* point your WebGL-capable browser http://localhost:8000 # replace 8000 with the address from python